PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 >   "payg2" = "hd44w1chf26uv4p52cdynb2o"
 >```
 > byol will be the most common.
 You will need to obtain [Software Firewall Flex Credits](https://www.paloaltonetworks.com/resources/tools/ngfw-credits-estimator) to license these after deployment.
+>
-> They other image types are "Pay as you go" and come pre-licensed and are billed by AWS.
+> The other image types are "Pay as you go" and come pre-licensed and are billed by AWS.
 These will generally be more costly to run over long periods than BYOL.
 PAYG is good for certain scenarios such as autoscaling or when you need to add capacity for a short period.
+>
 > payg1 is `VM-Series Next-Gen Virtual Firewall w/Advanced Threat Prevention (PAYG)` in marketplace and only has advanced threat subscription.
+>
 > payg2 is `VM-Series Next-Gen Virtual Firewall w/ Advanced Security Subs (PAYG)` in marketplace and has additional security subscriptions enabled (Adv URL, Adv Wildfire, DNS, GlobalProtect)
+>
 > You can also use the [EC2 web console](https://us-west-2.console.aws.amazon.com/ec2/home?region=us-west-2#Images:visibility=public-images;productCode=6njl1pau431dv1qxipg63mvah;v=3;case=tags:false%5C,client:false;regex=tags:false%5C,client:false) to search for available images based on product code or AMI name.

 > &#8505; The name tag of the image should be standard and can be used for the filter.
 For example `PA-VM-AWS-10.1*`, `PA-VM-AWS-9.1.3*`, `PA-VM-AWS-10*`.
 This is the same logic the terraform will use to lookup the AMI based on the `fw_version` variable.